LiEnby/chovy-sign/README.md

 Credits:
 @dots-tb (__sce_ebootpbp signing)
-SilicaAndPina(me) Developing GUI and re-finding the psp bubbles method and adapting Motoharu (For helping dots with __sce_ebootpbp)
+SilicaAndPina(me) Developing GUI and finding the psp bubbles method and psvimgtools rewrite Motoharu (For helping dots with __sce_ebootpbp)

 Other indirect help:
 @swarzesherz for sign_np
 tpunix for kirk_engine libaries.
-@yifanlu and xyz for psvimgtools ..
+~~@yifanlu and xyz for psvimgtools .. ~~

 # Building
 In order to build CHOVY.DLL you need [OpenSSL](https://www.npcglib.org/~stathis/downloads/openssl-1.1.0f-vs2017.7z) libary